Nalon/foundry-starter-kit/README.md

 ## Install dependencies as follows:

-Run `forge install` to install dependencies.
+Run both `forge install` and `npm install` to install dependencies.

 [Foundry uses git submodules](https://book.getfoundry.sh/projects/dependencies) as its dependency management system.

 > ⚠️  when running forge install, you may see an error message if you have uncomitted changes in your repo.
 Read the message carefully - it may inform you that you can add the `--no-commit` flag to each of these `install` commands if your workspace has uncommitted changes.

-You can update dependencies by running `forge update`
+You can update dependencies by running `forge update` and `npm update`.

 ## Testing
 To check that everything is compiling and working as intended after cloning and installing dependencies, run